 Last but not least, if you switch to the machine with Point to Site connection, you will see now a new adapter for the VPN connection, and finally you can validate the traffic is going through and able to reach any virtual machine attached to the Azure Virtual Network.

-Azure Network Adapter in Windows Admin Center is an easy way for you to setup a Point-to-Site connection into your Azure Virtual Network.
-Even if you have actually setup your Azure virtual network for gateway connectivity, Azure Network Adapter will do that for you, and walk you through in a way that is very easy to setup.
+Azure Network Adapter in Windows Admin Center is an easy way for you to set up a Point-to-Site connection into your Azure Virtual Network.
+Even if you have actually set up your Azure virtual network for gateway connectivity, Azure Network Adapter will do that for you, and walk you through it in a way that is very easy to set up.
 Behind the scene Azure Network Adapter will do the following:

 - Takes care of configuring the Azure Virtual Gateway.